WOOD GATES #103

 The below photo several years after the initial installation.
 Featuring a site-applied thin, whitewashed stain.

 Wood gate designs #103-2 with a pre-weathered finish.

 Showing wood gate designs #103-2 nestled in the hills above Berkeley, CA.

-And a view upon approaching the property, where we can see how the outdoor gate is flanked by a hedge has over the years grown beyond the original height of the inner stucco wall, gradually creating the privacy and seclusion that eventually allows the front courtyard to become an extension of the living space.
+And a view upon approaching the property, where we can see how the outdoor gate is flanked by a hedge grown, over the years, beyond the original height of the inner stucco wall.
+Gradually creating the privacy and seclusion that eventually allows the front courtyard to become an extension of the living space.